The Jamison family disappeared under mysterious circumstances in October 2009; their bodies were found four years later.

 The last photo of Madyson has been discussed numerous times over the Internet.
-I disagree with what the family and friends think.
-I do not think she looks distressed at all.
-To me, it looks like she is talking, and the way she crosses her arms says she was being a little defiant maybe.
-My daughter used to cross her arms when she either disagreed with what I was saying or she was trying to convince me of something.
+I’m afraid I have to disagree with what the family and friends think.
+I do not believe she looks distressed at all.
+It looks like she is talking, and the way she crosses her arms says she was a little defiant, maybe.
+My daughter used to cross her arms when she either disagreed with what I was saying, or she was trying to convince me of something.
 That’s what I see when I look at this photo.

 Also, if I wrote about every single thing I came across regarding this case, this post would be even longer than it is.
 If you want to know more, Google is your friend.